coderefinery/cmake/_episodes/10-exercise.md

 ## Introduce a tweak for a specific architecture

-It turns out that we will need the following tweak for Mac to avoid a warning:
+It turns out that we might need the following tweak for Mac to avoid a warning:

 ```cmake
 # workaround for CMP0042 warning on Mac